cyberchai/cyberchai/README.md

 Hi!
-My name is  and today is Thursday 19 June at 04:53 CEST!
+My name is Chaira and today is Thursday 19 June at 05:01 CEST!